This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-An ischemic stroke occurs when blood is suddenly blocked and cannot flow to your brain.
-The block is usually caused by a blood clot that gets stuck in a narrow blood vessel.
+An ischemic stroke occurs when blood flow to a part of your brain is blocked.
+The blockage is usually caused by a blood clot that gets stuck in a narrow blood vessel.
 When oxygen cannot get to an area of the brain, tissue in that area may get damaged.
-Damage to an area of the brain causes loss of body functions controlled by that area.
-When stroke symptoms last a few minutes to hours and do not cause damage, it is called a transient ischemic attack (TIA).
-A TIA is a warning sign that you are at risk of soon having a stroke.
+The damage can cause loss of body functions controlled by that area of the brain.